DataDog/integrations-extras/cloudnatix/README.md

 This check provides data from [CloudNatix][1].

-CloudNatix connects to multiple VM & K8s Clusters, enabling automated capacity, cost & operation optimization using patent-pending Autopilot technology.
-CloudNatix Insights also gives DevOps teams proactive visibility into potential capacity and availability issues, turbocharging productivity.
+CloudNatix connects to multiple VM-based and Kubernetes clusters, enabling automated capacity, cost, and operation optimization with patent-pending Autopilot technology.
+CloudNatix Insights gives DevOps teams proactive visibility into potential capacity and availability issues.

 The CloudNatix integration provides cost and operational optimization insights to Datadog with an out-of-the-box dashboard, allowing you to quickly view cluster cost and analyze opportunities to reduce cost.